adyxax/www/content/blog/freebsd/going-social-2.md

 A reminder if needed be to be very mindful of your backups!

 The only viable way to migrate is to change your domain name and start from scratch on a brand new one.
-I took the opportunity to learn about webfinger and setup this new instance directly on adyxax.org which I find cleaner.
+I took the opportunity to learn about webfinger and other `/well-known` subpaths to setup this new instance directly on adyxax.org instead of fedi.adyxax.org which I find cleaner.

 ## gotosocial